-Homeowners’ associations in Texas are notorious for being difficult to work with, especially on large projects.
+Homeowners’ associations in Pennsylvania are notorious for being difficult to work with, especially on large projects.
 Every roofing company has a couple of nightmare stories about trying to work with an HOA, but there are some things you can do to make the process easier.
 We’ve compiled a list of our top HOA roofing tips to ensure your project goes smoothly.

 Presenting the Bid

 Before presenting your roofing project to the HOA, it’s important to prepare correctly.
 Your first step should be to suggest a ‘re-roofing committee’ made up of experts from real estate, construction, and building trade professionals.
 This committee can help defend your proposal and ensure that the HOA understands that the lowest bid isn’t always the best.